 HVAC SAVE is a utility-sponsored training and contractor certification program that teaches HVAC contractors to easily diagnose the performance of furnaces, central air conditioners, air source heat pumps and geothermal heat pumps.
 The training focuses on how to use static pressures, system temperatures, and airflows to identify existing system deficiencies, allowing contractors to make targeted repairs or adjustments.

-Since 2010, MEEA has trained over 2,400 contractors in over 125 trainings with support from Alliant Energy, Cedar Falls Utilities, and MidAmerican Energy Company.
-The program has produced over 50,000 certified quality installations (QIs) or performance tune-ups in Iowa homes.
+Since 2010, MEEA has trained over 2,500 contractors in over 125 trainings with support from various utilities throughout the Midwest.
+The program has resulted in over 150,000 verified quality installations.

-For more information about becoming HVAC SAVE certified, please visit the HVAC SAVE website.
+For more information, please visit the HVAC SAVE website.

 Building Science Training Series